LiveFastEatTrashRaccoon/LiveFastEatTrashRaccoon.github.io/_posts/2025-06-27-koin-vs-kodein-for-kmp-di.md

 alternatives.
 [Koin](https://insert-koin.io/) emerged as a popular choice, with its lead developer Arnaud Giuliani making bold claims about multiplatform compatibility since 2021.

-But here's the thing: **Koin isn't actually a proper DI framework—it's a service locator**.
+But here's the thing: **Koin isn't actually a proper DI framework — it's a service locator**.
 This distinction matters more than you might think.
 As a matter of fact, a lot of experienced Android developers do not consider Koin worth to be used large-scaled industry-level projects (as a rule of thumb, the greater the seniority the more "toy tools" are frowned upon).
 But why trusting blindly